Whistleblowing policy

 • The unauthorised use of public funds, for example assets or funds used for personal gain

-• Possible fraud and corruption (please see the Counter Fraud and Corruption Strategy for examples)
+• Possible fraud or corruption (please see the Counter Fraud and Corruption Strategy and Anti-Bribery policy for examples), including fraud committed for the benefit of the council

-• Sexual, physical, verbal or financial abuse of clients
+• Abuse of clients including sexual, physical, verbal or financial

-• Disclosures related to past, current or likely miscarriages of justice, for example false information knowingly provided to support enforcement action
+• Disclosures related to past, current or likely miscarriages of justice.
+For example, if someone has knowingly provided false information to support enforcement or other action

-• Any other concerns regarding the conduct of officers or Members or others acting on behalf of the council, for example breach of core council standards and policies.
+• Any other concerns regarding the conduct of officers or Members or others acting on behalf of the council, for example breaches of the codes of conduct, Financial Regulations or Contract Procedure Rules.

 4. Roles and responsibilities